ez889/VFD-control-for-conveyor/README.md

 # VFD-control-for-conveyor
 Project of VFD control for conveyor(simulation)

+ST code is contain all the logic for this application.
+LD scheme is contain some example of networks of this application.

 Motor 1: VFD-controlled conveyor with auto/manual mode, speed control, jam detection, and safety handling.